ireneangelucci/ODE-solver-for-Fluid-Dynamics/Solutions.md

 ### The algorithm’s behavior depending on δt

+Stability condition for δt is provided in Equation (13).
+We observed divergence for the time steps 0.01, 0.03 and 0.05.
+And convergence is observed for time steps 0.005, 0.007 and 0.009.

 dt | timestep | stabilitiy condition |
 --- | --- | --- |
 0.05 | 5 | div |